Donald DeFreeze: CIA assassination squad theories

-Headley's work suggests that the Symbionese Liberation Army (SLA) was a CIA-controlled assassination squad, with the Black Panther Party as its main target.
+Headley's work has been interpreted to suggest that the Symbionese Liberation Army (SLA) was a CIA-controlled assassination squad, with the Black Panther Party as its main target.
 The theory states that the SLA originated within California prisons and was actively recruited by authorities.
-It also claims that the assassination of Oakland Schools Superintendent Marcus Foster was approved by the squad's handlers.
-The squad was eliminated in the 1974 Los Angeles shootout, as their operation security had been compromised.
+It also claims that the assassination of Oakland Schools Superintendent Marcus Foster was approved by the squad's handlers, and that the squad was eliminated in the 1974 Los Angeles shootout because their operation security had been compromised.

 Death

 On May 17, 1974, the Los Angeles Police Department tracked DeFreeze and five other SLA members to a house at 1466 East 54th Street; they surrounded it and demanded that occupants surrender.
 An elderly man and a child were allowed out of the house.
 Following that, police fired a tear gas canister through a window, which the SLA answered with bursts of automatic weapons fire.
 During the shootout the police were outgunned by the SLA's automatic weapons, and the SLA's gas masks rendered the tear gas ineffective.
 But the house caught fire during the shootout, possibly from an outdoor-type combusting tear gas canister.

 DeFreeze and five others made their way into a crawlspace beneath the house, where they continued to fire at police.
 A canister exploded and the house caught fire.
 As it burned, Nancy Ling Perry and Camilla Hall left the house, brandishing pistols according to police, and were fatally shot.
 DeFreeze was found to have committed suicide by shooting himself in the right side of his head with a pistol before succumbing to the fire.
-Angela Atwood and Patricia Soltysik, in the crawlspace, may have died of smoke inhalation before the flames reached them.
+Angela Atwood, Willie Wolfe and Patricia Soltysik, still in the crawlspace, may have died of smoke inhalation before the flames reached them.

 Funeral and burial

 DeFreeze's body was returned to family in Cleveland.
-They asked members of the Sunni Orthodox Moslem sect to organize and conduct the funeral, which was held in the chapel of a funeral home.
+They asked members of the Sunni Muslim sect to organize and conduct the funeral, which was held in the chapel of a funeral home.
 Some 500 attended, with another 1500 persons gathered outside.
 His younger brother Delano DeFreeze said that his brother had "lived for the people" and "died for the people".
 The family had appealed to revolutionaries to come to the funeral, but none were observed there.

 DeFreeze was buried in Highland Park Cemetery in Highland Hills, Ohio.